Veilkrand/geocoding-proxy/readme.md

 curl -H "Accept: application/json" "http://127.0.0.1:5000/find/?address=braaaa"
 ```

-You can query as well the same service passing the address parameter value as part of the url: `http://127.0.0.1:5000/find/Toledo`.
-This is particulary useful if we want the users to access the service from their browsers.
+You can query as well the same service passing the address parameter value as part of the url e.g.: `http://127.0.0.1:5000/find/Toledo`.
+This is particulary useful if we want the users to access the service directly from a web browser.

-### Result Json format
+### Results Json object format

-The `results` object includes `service_provider` as the source of the serevice and one or multiple `locations` objects.
+The `results` object will be returned by the service app if the providers are able to find results for the address.
+It includes a `service_provider` field, and one or several `locations` objects.
-Every object inside `locations` will include `coords` with `latitude` and `longitude` and a formalized `address` of the result.
+Every object inside `locations` will include `coords` with `latitude` and `longitude` coordinates, and a formalized `address` by the provider.

 ```
 {